10 Questions to Ask Before Writing Your Will

 Different states have different rules about what’s required to make a will legal.
 If you don’t do things the right way, your will might not be valid, so make sure you understand the rules where you live.

-The best way to do that is either to hire an attorney or use a template service.
-If your will is relatively simple, like leaving everything first to your spouse and the to your children equally, a template service might be all you need.
+The best way to do that is either to hire an attorney or use a reputable template service.
+If your will is relatively simple, like leaving everything first to your spouse and then to your children equally, a template service might be all you need.
 For more complex planning, an attorney is usually best.

 You can also add specific bequests, such as making sure a certain piece of jewelry or art goes to a specific child or leaving a certain amount of money to a local charity.
 Just be sure to list these out clearly to make things easier for your executor.